rajesh-ranjan-git/Shopify/README.md

 # Shopprixity

 Welcome to the Shopprixity!
 This platform is designed to provide users with an intuitive and robust online shopping experience.
-Whether you're a seller looking to set up an online store or a customer browsing for products, Shopprixity simplifies the entire e-commerce process.
+It has admin section as well to manage and simply the entire shopping experience.

 ## Table of Contents